P0400 Exhaust Gas Recirculation Flow Malfunction

 There might be some driveability concerns, such as, surging, poor fuel economy, rough idle, but in some cases there could no noticeable symptoms at all.
 If the EGR valve is stuck open, the vehicle will have rough fluctuating idle or stalling.
 In some vehicles, if the EGR system doesn't work, there might be some engine pinging (detonation) noticeable on acceleration or under load (e.g. when driving uphill).

 Is it safe to drive with the code P0400?

 It really depends on the cause.
 If the code P0400 is caused by some minor issue like a faulty EGR temperature sensor and the EGR system works properly, there should be no problem driving.
-However, if the EGR system doesn't function properly, the combustion temperature will be higher, which in a long run could cause engine damage.
+However, if the EGR system doesn't function properly, the combustion temperature will be higher, which in the long run could cause engine damage.

 - clogged or restricted EGR passages